Shags: 3 Tips For Cutting Texturized Layers

 A: “Twisting can give the cut more organic results, because not every section is twisted evenly.
 Also, the length variations in twisting are very different and less uniform, pinching can create the same result without having to go back in and clean up any stray longer pieces.”

 Ready to learn more?
-Click here to purchase Carolynn’s entire course on BTC University and receive unlimited access!
+Become a BTC-U Member and receive unlimited access to Carolynn’s entire course on BTC University!

 5 Tips For Cutting Shags On Short Hair